cwi-dis/volvo/hwsetup/readme.md

 If you have the 16GB Flash card and it works: you should be all set.
 But the card will probably die in a few years.

-If you need to re-create the flash: get a 16GB Flash card and copy the file `rpi2-byBorreVolvo-20180626-image.dd` to it **verbatim**.
+If you need to re-create the flash: get a 16GB Flash card and copy the file `rpi2-byBorreVolvo-20230703-image.dd` to it **verbatim**.
 I.e. do a raw copy.

-You need to download this file from the _Releases_ section from the github webpage for this project.
+To get this image: contact the DIS group at Centrum voor Wiskunde & Informatica.
+It is located on the archival disk `DisArch2021` in `Special Disk Images`.

 Something like `dd` to the raw device will work on MacOS or Linux (after you find the correct NNN in the command below, using `diskutil list`).
 Get a Linux or MacOS geek to help you with these steps.